MarcelSchweitzer/Lernpfadplaner_Demokrateam/README.md

 ## About

-The Lernpfadplaner (learning path planner) was created by 8 students of the University of Wuppertal, is based on an idea of [Dr. Heike Seehagen-Marx](https://www.seehagen-marx.de/) and has been greatly supported by [Dr. Marcel Schweitzer](https://www.hpc.uni-wuppertal.de/en/scientific-computing-and-high-performance-computing/members/dr-marcel-schweitzer.html).
+The "Prototyp Lernpfadplaner" (Prototype Learning Path Planner) is a programming exercise in the practical course on software technology at the [University of Wuppertal](https://www.uni-wuppertal.de/de/), in which the students independently develop software free of third party rights.
+The development takes place in an exemplary customer scenario.
+Questions about the code should be sent to lernpfadplaner-dev@gmail.com.

+The didactic design used in the "Prototyp Lernpfadplaner" © [Ms. Dr. Heike Seehagen-Marx](https://www.seehagen-marx.de/) was provided experimentally in the context of the internship and offers a purely prototypical, not complete, designed by her, for planning learning paths with interactivities.
+Please direct questions about the holistic design, the use of the didactic design and development to the planned application to h.seehagen-marx@uni-wuppertal.de.

 The tool aims to enable educators to plan interactive learning media.

-A learning path is a project consisting of several scenarios.
+> A learning path is a project consisting of several scenarios.

-A scenario is represented by its material (which is specified by the material url).
+> A scenario is represented by its material (which is specified by the material url).
 Interactivities such as a questions, quizes or other tasks can be arranged and provided with individual properties.

-Learning paths can be exported as JSON or PDF.
+> Learning paths can be exported as JSON or PDF.
 JSON files can be imported via the dashboard page.

 ### Style Guide